Paid English teaching jobs in Thailand

 What is the difference between rural and beach placements?

-Most everyone that attends the course want to teach on or near a beach however creates a problem as these locations become extremely competitive for foreigners wanting to live and work there.
+Most everyone that attends the course wants to teach jobs in Thailand on or near a beach however creates a problem as these locations become extremely competitive for foreigners wanting to live and work there.
 Most of these coastal beach towns are created for tourism thus the cost of living is extremely high for a teacher earning Thai baht and since the demand is so high with so many applicants are going for the same jobs salaries are reduced lower than what can be expected.
-So what often happens is people find jobs in these areas, but with the cost of living is higher and salaries lower they don’t earn enough to enjoy their time off.
-This scenario is usually the exact opposite to what people are looking for.
+So what often happens is people find jobs in these areas, but with the cost of living being higher and salaries being lower they don’t earn enough to enjoy their time off.
+This scenario is usually the exact opposite of what people are looking for.